 All New Yorkers can get COVID-19 diagnostic testing at no cost.

 There are hundreds of testing sites across the city, including at more than 30 NYC Health + Hospitals locations, at CityMD clinics, near NYCHA residences, at parks and recreational centers, and through mobile testing vans.
 To find a testing site near you, visit nyc.gov/covidtest or call 311.

 Repeat testing should be considered if your previous test was negative and you:

 Will I need to pay for my test?

-No, many testing sites offer FREE COVID-19 tests.
-You do not need insurance to get a free COVID-19 test or an antibody test at any NYC Health + Hospitals location.
-If you have insurance, it is important to share your insurance information so that the insurer can be billed.
-However, you will not need to pay any co-pay or co-insurance.
+No, many testing sites offer COVID-19 tests at NO Cost to You.
+If you have insurance, it is important to share your insurance information so that the insurer can be billed (you will not need to pay any co-pays or co-insurance.)